Mustafizur Rahman: Injury problems

-In the month of November, Bangladesh hosted Zimbabwe for three ODIs and two T20s.
+In November, Bangladesh hosted Zimbabwe for three ODIs and two T20s.
 Mustafizur played a salient role in the ODI matches, taking a total of 8 wickets.
 For his performances in 2015, he was named in the World ODI XI by ICC.
 He was also named in the ODI XI of the year 2015 by ESPNcricinfo and Cricbuzz.
 He captured his third five-wicket haul in the last game.
-He could not contribute much in the T20 series, though he bowled economically, which resulted in both sides sharing a win.
+He could not contribute much in the T20 series, though he bowled economically, which resulted in both teams sharing a win.
 The next year in January, Bangladesh again played with Zimbabwe in four T20s.
 Mustafizur played in the first two matches, which they won.
 While bowling in the second T20I against Zimbabwe in January 2016, Mustafizur injured his shoulder.
 Following that, he was dropped from the squad for the first time since his debut.

 During the Asia Cup held in the next month, he was again sidelined from the team due to his side strain, playing only the first three games.
 He was able to play against Australia, India and New Zealand in the 2016 ICC World Twenty20 held in India in March.
 He became the first Bangladeshi bowler to grab five wickets in the history of T20 World Cup after taking five wickets for 22 runs against New Zealand.
 He took total of 9 wickets in three matches in the 2016 edition.
 He was named as 12th man in the 'Team of the Tournament' for the 2016 T20 World Cup by the ICC.

 Mustafizur was again unable to play all matches when Bangladesh toured New Zealand during December 2016 and January 2017.
 He played his first Test match since August 2015 against Sri Lanka at Galle in March 2017, taking eight wickets in the series.

 In April 2018, he was one of the ten cricketers to be awarded a central contract by the Bangladesh Cricket Board (BCB) ahead of the 2018 season.

 On 29 May 2018, Mustafizur was ruled out of an upcoming three-match T20I series against Afghanistan due to a toe injury.